-3 class hrs., 0 lab hrs., 15 wks., (3 cr) An introduction to the chemical and physical nature of biological processes.
+3 Credits (3 Lecture 0 Lab 0 Clinical) 3 hrs/wk (3 hrs Lecture) 15 wks.
+An introduction to the chemical and physical nature of biological processes.
 Cell structure, metabolism, reproduction, inheritance, and evolution are examined in lecture and laboratory using a wide variety of plants and animals as examples and experimental models.
 Prerequisites: High school biology with lab or Instructor approval